 Figure 6.
 Ni/MgO H2 TP.

 In the model reactor discussed in this article, oxygen and carbon monoxide are used as the reactant gases.
-The reactive species generated in the plasma include atomic oxygen and ions such as CO+, O+, O2+, CO2+, O–, O2–, and CO3–.
+The reactive species generated in the plasma include atomic oxygen and ions such as CO+, O+, O2+, CO2+, O–, O2–, and CO3– (The characterisation of these species could be performed using the Hiden HPR-60 molecular beam inlet system with Hiden EQP mass and energy analyser).
 These species combine to give carbon dioxide as the major reactor product.
 The conversion of CO into CO2 using a combination of catalysis and plasma is of apparent interest, as are potential improvements in the efficiency of the process through control of the plasma conditions.
 The overall efficiency of the conversion can also be increased considerably by exploiting the synergy between catalysts and plasmas.

 The TPR/TPD results show the potential for modifying Ni catalysts using a dielectric barrier discharge plasma.
 Further work is needed to examine changes in reactivity of the modified plasmas.